devensiv/bar_calendar/README.md

 |h|Hours|
 |d|Days|

-All parts are seperated by any ammount/type of whitespace you want to use -> you can format your config file to look organized using tabs and spaces.
+All parts are separated by any amount/type of whitespace you want to use -> you can format your config file to look organized using tabs and spaces.

 You decide whether the date you put in is parsed in 1. "month_mode" or 2. "week_mode" by setting the 3rd parameter either to 1.``m`` or 2.``w`` which changes the parsing pattern as shown above.

-You may combine any number of wildcard options with eachother.
+You may combine any number of wildcard options with each other.
 ## Examples
 - ``+02:00 2021 m Jun * 19:00 daily`` -> every day of June at 19:00 in 2021 (no duration defaults to 0 seconds)
 - ``+02:00 * m Jun * 19:00 daily m10`` -> every day of June at 19:00 each year (for 10 minutes)